Skip to content

 • Funds go toward Medicare hospital insurance (Part A)

 *Tip: If you see “Medicare Additional Tax” on your pay stub, it’s likely because your income exceeded the threshold.
-This amount is reconciled when you file your federal tax return.*
+You reconcile this amount when you file your federal tax return.*

 State Income Tax